Nuclear ban treaty negotiations in 2017

 The UN General Assembly has encouraged all UN member states to participate in the negotiating conference.
 International organizations and civil society representatives have also been invited to participate and contribute.

 In the UN General Assembly, 113 nations voted in favour of the resolution that established the mandate for the negotiating conference.
 Several others voted in favour of it in the First Committee.
 See voting results here.
-Some of the nations that voted against this resolution or abstained from voting have since indicated their intention to participate in the negotiations.
+Some of the nations that abstained from voting have since indicated their intention to participate in the negotiations.

 The treaty will aim to make a significant contribution towards the realization of a world free of nuclear weapons.
 The precise extent of its impact will depend on the scope of its provisions, the commitment of its parties to implement their obligations under the treaty, and the level of support that it attracts.